jarekstrzele/obsidian_notes/_ Mobile/Android/the complete Android Kotlin/14 SharedPreferences Class.md

 		- you do a text msg, and a call is coming, so your app with text will be stopped)
 		- you play a game and a phone call is coming, so game data have to be saved
 		- in a logg-in situation
-	-

-# Saving Data Local Memory
+# Saving Data Local Memory and Calling Back Data

 ## `getSharedPreferences`